 It came from the 2 hour commute in ugly San Diego traffic; missing out on moments with my 3 year old that I could never get back; the stressed and anxious life I lived daily; the emptiness I felt even though my days were so busy and full; feeling like I was doing a shitty job as a mom and also as an employee.
 It also came from the yucky feeling that I just didn’t belong in the corporate world anymore.
 Sure I was really good at playing nicey nice, reaching my goals, and playing The Corporate Game very well.
 But it was all slowly strangling my spirit and my light – the otherwise bright and playful me.

 None of it felt good.
 It wasn’t serving me anymore and it definitely wasn’t serving anyone else.

 So after this wake-up call and validation at yoga, I was on a mission.

 I had to figure out how to quit my job in the corporate world and create more flexibility, freedom and fulfillment in my life.

-I took a deep look at our household finances and spent hours pouring over fancy spreadsheets to look at different money scenarios that would support our little family.
+I took a deep look at our household finances and spent hours pouring over fancy spreadsheets to look at different money scenarios that would support our little family including getting a surge credit card to ease or problems.
 I came up with a serious proposal to present to my husband.
 A slick and convincing proposal to show that I could (and needed to) quit my job – and quit the rat race entirely.

 After hours of prep work and rehearsing what I was going to say, I sat down with my awesome husband on a sunny afternoon in our backyard and started to get into my “presentation”.
 And wouldn’t you know it, I was just a few words in and that damn flood of tears was back!
 I managed to eek out between sobs that I just couldn’t do it anymore.
 And that’s when he asked, “Well… then why don’t you quit?”